 Volume to Weight Ratio

-Whether you're attempting to meet airline requirements or simply looking at the inevitability of lugging your stuff around, pack weight and capacity are important considerations.
-The travel packs we reviewed ranged significantly in weight and volume.
-It is because of this range that we didn't think it was fair to compare the weights of each without accounting for their volume.
+Weight and capacity are important considerations, whether you're attempting to meet airline requirements or simply looking at the inevitability of lugging your stuff around.
+The travel packs we reviewed range significantly in weight and volume.
+Because of this range, we didn't think it was fair to compare the weights of each without accounting for their volume.
 We devised a simple equation of dividing the volume of each bag by its weight and compared this number across all our tested models.
 A larger number tells us that a bag offers more capacity per ounce on your back.
-And, while that, of course, means you may end up carrying more stuff (i.e., weight) on your back, you'll at least know it isn't the structure of the bag weighing you down.
+And, while that means you may end up carrying more stuff (i.e., weight) on your back, you'll at least know it isn't the structure of the bag weighing you down.

-Analyzing this ratio gives a boost to some of the smaller models that lose points in other categories due to the inherent limits of being smaller and helped to balance out our metrics a bit.
+Analyzing this ratio boosts some smaller models (that lose points in other categories due to the inherent limits of being smaller) and helps to balance our metrics a bit.
 A higher score in this category may correlate with a higher price point, as stronger, lighter materials are the Holy Grail of travel.

-When you're investing in a pack, it's always good to know that it's going to last.
-This is especially true when prepping for a trip where you're going to be on the road for quite a while.
-We looked up the denier (or D) ratings for each of the bags in this review.
-The higher the denier rating, the denser the fibers, which translates to a stronger fabric.
-The only exception is when comparing denier ratings on different types of materials; for example, 420D nylon is significantly stronger than a polyester fabric with the same rating.
+When you're investing in a pack, it's always good to know that it will last.
+This is especially true when prepping for longer trips.
+We looked up the denier (or D) ratings for each bag in this review.
+The higher the denier rating, the denser the fibers, resulting in a stronger fabric.
+The only exception is when comparing denier ratings on different materials; for example, 420D nylon is significantly stronger than a polyester fabric with the same rating.
 The standout in this detail is the Cotopaxi Allpa with 1000-denier fabric on the outside.
 Wow.